-The Client is the body establishing the aims and the performance targets for the project.
+The Client are the body establishing the aims and the performance targets for the project.

-- The Client has commissioned the preparation and submission of this RWMP as part of the design and planning submission; - The Client will commission the preparation and submission of an updated RWMP as part of the construction tendering process;

-• The Client will ensure that the RWMP is submitted to the local authority and their agreement obtained prior to commencement of works on site;

-The Client will request the end-of-project RWMP from the Contractor.
+- ► The Client has commissioned the preparation and submission of this RWMP as part of the design and planning submission; - ▶ The Client is to commission the preparation and submission of an updated RWMP as part of the construction tendering process; - ▶ The Client will ensure that the RWMP is agreed on and submitted to the local authority and their agreement obtained prior to commencement of works on site; - ▶ The Client will request the end-of-project RWMP from the Contractor.